 - Named by National Geographic as one of the best food markets in the world!

-- Take a cooking class and learn to make delicious Canadian food.
+- Take a cooking class and learn to make delicious food

 Kensington Market Food Tour

-- Enjoy 3 hours of guided touring and tasting foods on your Saturday afternoon!
+- Enjoy 3 hours of a guided tour and food tasting

 Another great way to taste your way around Toronto is a food tour through Kensington Market!
 This market became a National Historic Site in 2006 and is an extremely popular spot to visit.
 The food here is from a number of different nations, from Chinese to Portuguese and even Jewish.

 Canadians are pretty passionate sportsmen!
-So if you’re looking for your sports fix, or simply want to experience Canada’s sports scene, you’re really going to enjoy Toronto’s sporty spots.
+If you’re looking for a sports fix, you’re really going to enjoy Toronto’s sporty spots.

 Hockey Hall of Fame